emanuelfrazao/ml-diaries/23-03-12/README.md

 it allows one to easily create scripts... hum

-temporarily porting all aliases and simple scripts there - it has a nice interface (with some very limited debugging and editing capabilities - but still, it gives a lot of functionality out of the box: easy cli's )
+temporarily porting all aliases and simple scripts there - it has a nice interface (with some very limited debugging and editing capabilities - but still, guess I'm enjoying seeing them in a GUI)

 it lacks some transparency for me atm, but hey!

-# git book
+# pro git book

 ## some general takes

-regarding the book, it seems very well structured, and freely online - I don't remember it being so nice for me some years ago - so I guess it lacked some better motivation/contextualization (wrt git mentions on the public arena! - namely, disambiguating the references to github), but that's not on them.
-I guess for arbitrary-background-newcomers, one stress the motivation behind tracking versions (as say, by referencing Word), and then move to collaboration.
+regarding the book, it seems very well structured, and it is free - I don't remember it being so nice for me some years ago - so I guess it lacks some better motivation/contextualization (wrt git mentions on the public arena! - namely, disambiguating the references to github), but that's not on them - in other words: I lacked the maturity to appreciate the problem it was trying to solve.
+I guess for arbitrary-background-newcomers, one may stress the motivation behind tracking versions (as say, by referencing Word), and then move to stressing collaboration - in a how-would-one fashion.

+the last chapter on git internals must be fun - meanwhile 'took a look, and it is indeed fun: he goes into what he calls _plumbing_, the low-level API - the rest of the book being about _porcelain_, the high-level API.

+they do not go much in-depth into the _plumbing_, but they do give some picture of the (what I'd take to be the) main-sufficient functionalities for building the high-level functionality one uses normally. in the meanwhile, one gets some intuition on how git stores and manages the information - which would be useful to debug it, one guesses. plus, they describe give a syntethic view of the main objects git manages: blobs, trees, commits, and tags.

-the last chapter on git internals must be fun. other than that, the book takes an organized (as expected) approach: some basics, some specifics on branching, some specifics on communication protocols for git - and custom aswell as known providers -, some advanced git tooling, some sugar, and some internals (which we long for!) - from a high-level view, it seems pretty well covered.
+other than that, the book takes an organized (as expected) approach: some basics, some specifics on branching, some specifics on communication protocols for git - custom aswell as known providers -, some best practices for cooperating with multiple agents on small to big projects, some advanced git tooling, some sugar, and some internals (which we long for!) - from a high-level view, it seems pretty well covered.

 it seems like it will be a good book for reference.